doot-doot-maker/AnyLoader/README.md

-# SnakeLoader
+# AnyLoader
-A mod loader for Google's snake game.
+A fork of Senko12/SnakeLoader
-This may get updated with more mods
+Has any bookmarklets that I may use